danlawless/auracle/book/vol-1-decoder/chapters/01-opening-manifesto.md

 - Set boundaries without explanation
 - Walk away from relationships that harm you
 - Prioritize your wellbeing over someone else's comfort
-- Feel angry about what was done to you
-- Take as long as you need to heal
 - Never speak to someone again
 - Change your mind about forgiveness
 - Protect yourself in ways that feel "selfish" to others